Build capability to enhance learning, teaching and leading.

 Designed for Victorian government school teams of approximately 5 including principals, assistant principals, teacher leaders and teachers.
 Teams could also come from a professional learning community, network or Community of Practice.

-Note: individual participants and larger teams are also welcome to apply and would benefit from the course.
+Note: individual participants and larger teams would benefit from the course and are welcome to apply.

 If you are from a non-government school and are interested in participating, refer to our expression of interest process.